Skip to content

 Optimized Resource Utilization

 With a more flexible environment, resources can be used where it makes the most sense from a performance, cost, and security perspective.
 Critical tasks can be left to on-premises resources, while peak workloads can be offloaded to the public cloud.
-This approach also improves disaster recovery capabilities, ensuring critical data and applications are safeguarded and quickly recoverable in case of an outage.
+This approach also improves disaster recovery and business continuity, ensuring critical data and applications are safeguarded and quickly recoverable in case of an outage.

 Better Performance